Sales are the heartbeat of the world’s economy!

 What is the sales pipeline?

 A sales pipeline refers to the diagrammatical presentation of the stages within a sales process that a prospective buyer passes through in their buying journey.
-It shows the position of all the selected prospects in the sales process so that sales teams can conveniently forecast revenue and the percentage of retained customers at the end of the sales process.
+It shows the position of all the selected prospects in the sales process so that sales and marketing teams can conveniently forecast revenue and the percentage of retained customers at the end of the sales process.

 A sales pipeline will help your business identify potential sales opportunities and how your existing customers interact with your product or service.